hubert-sikorski/git-and-github-guide/README.md

 - `git commit --amend` - Replace the last commit with staged changes and last commit combined.
 Use with nothing staged to edit commit's message.

-- `git rebase [branch]` - Apply any commits of current branch ahead of specified one.
+- `git rebase [branch_name]` - Apply any commits of current branch ahead of specified one.

 - `git reset --hard [commit]` - Clear staging area, rewrite working tree from specified commit.